09/19/2024

 Theft and retail theft laws are very similar however, there are subtle differences between them.
 If you have been charged with retail theft or theft in Illinois, there are many very important variances about the law that your criminal defense lawyer should know about the charges against you.

-In Illinois, retail theft is when a person knowingly takes any amount of merchandise from a retail establishment with the intent to permanently deprive that retail establishment of the permeant use of that merchandise, without paying for it.
+In Illinois, retail theft is when a person knowingly takes any amount of merchandise from a retail establishment with the intent to permanently deprive that retail establishment of the permanent use of that merchandise, without paying for it.

 You will be charged with a misdemeanor retail theft if the amount that you stole is less than $300.